EmmJaeTechDevs/LucentAgMVP/replit.md

 ## Recent Changes

+### November 21, 2025
+- **Auto-Login Functionality**: Implemented secure auto-login with encrypted session storage
+  - Stores encrypted session tokens (not passwords) after successful registration for both buyers and farmers
+  - On app load, validates stored tokens with backend `/api/auth/validate-token` endpoint
+  - Buyers with valid tokens are automatically redirected to dashboard (/buyer-home)
+  - Farmers are redirected to login page for manual authentication
+  - Invalid or expired tokens (8-hour expiry) are cleared and user redirected to login
+  - Session data encrypted using SessionCrypto utility in both localStorage and sessionStorage
+  - Loading screen displayed during validation to improve UX
+  - Works from any entry point (root URL, deep-links, bookmarks)

 ### October 7, 2025
 - **Step-by-Step Onboarding Questionnaire**: Implemented a step-by-step questionnaire during farmer registration for crop preferences
   - Questions appear one at a time with progress indicator